symfony/symfony-docs/contributing/code/standards.rst

 * Always use `identical comparison`_ unless you need type juggling;

+* Use `Yoda conditions`_ when checking a variable against an expression to avoid an accidental assignment inside the condition statement;

 * Add a comma after each array item in a multi-line array, even after the last one;